blockades/mmt_resources/research/accessibility_of_cryptographic_tools.md

 ## Questions put forward to groups

 - What encryption tools do you currently use?
-If you don't use encryption, why not?
+- What encryption tools do you not currently use but would like to?
+What are the reasons?
 - How do you back up your keys and passwords?
 - Have you ever lost a key or password?
 Why?
 - Would you consider using a cloud service to backup keys or passwords?
 Why?